 At the end of the day it is a business decision and it must make financial sense.

-Asking for too much money in a workers’ comp settlement for a back injury claim can sometimes be counterproductive.
+Asking for too much money in a workers’ comp settlement for a back injury claim in Michigan can sometimes be counterproductive.
 Watch out for insurance companies who make low-ball settlement offers because of financial distress.

 Consider future medical treatments and wage loss within settlement value

 Medical treatment includes conservative measures like physical therapy, injections, and prescription medications.
-Some injured workers must undergo surgery like a discectomy or spinal fusion.
+Some injured employees must undergo surgery like a discectomy or spinal fusion.
 A spinal cord stimulator might also be implanted for treatment of chronic pain symptoms.
-These items are not cheap and should be factored into any workers’ comp settlement for back injury claims.
+These items are not cheap and should be factored into any Michigan workers’ comp settlement for back injury claims.

 Wage loss benefits are based upon 80% of an employee’s after-tax average weekly wage.
 Weekly checks are paid indefinitely but can be offset starting at age 65.
 Insurance companies use PIWEC to reduce the comp rate and what must be paid out.
 A good-faith job search is very important to refute this argument.